 Stating that “sustainability is backed by science,” MARS claims its motivations are not political but rather a moral imperative to do “what’s right.”

-The plan covers three “ambitions”, health planet, thriving people, and nourishing wellbeing.
+The plan covers three “ambitions”, healthy planet, thriving people, and nourishing wellbeing.
 All important issues, ones that can be directly linked to the U.N.
-Sustainable Development Goals, and are further defined through issue specific topics and goals.
+Sustainable Development Goals, and are further defined by issue-specific topics and goals.